-[ Anyone who survives peak fossil fuels and after that, rising sea levels and extreme weather from climate change, will still be faced with nuclear waste as both deadly pollutant and potential weapon.
-The worst last an awfully long time.
+Preface.
+One of the most tragic aspects of peak oil is that it is very unlikely once energy descent begins that oil will be expended to clean up our nuclear mess.
+Or before descent either.
+Anyone who survives peak fossil fuels and after that, rising sea levels and extreme weather from climate change, will still be faced with nuclear waste as a deadly pollutant and potential weapon.

-According to Archer (2008): “Most of the radioactive products of nuclear fission are relatively short-lived.
-The highest activity nuclides in the Chernobyl reactor, for example, were xenon-133 (5 days), neptunium-239 (2.3 years), molybdenum-98 (66 days), and cerium-141 (32 days), in decreasing order of activity (Kirhner and Noack 1988).
-However, there is a component of nuclear material that has much longer lifetime, such as the isotopes plutonium 239 (24,000 year half-life), thorium 230 (80,000 years), and iodine 129 (15.7 million years).
-Ideally, these substances must be stored and isolated from reaching groundwaters until they decay, but the lifetimes are so immense that it is hard to believe or to prove that this can be done”.
+According to Archer (2008): “… there are components of nuclear material that have a long lifetime, such as the isotopes plutonium 239 (24,000 year half-life), thorium 230 (80,000 years), and iodine 129 (15.7 million years).
+Ideally, these substances must be stored and isolated from reaching ground water until they decay, but the lifetimes are so immense that it is hard to believe or to prove that this can be done”.

 All nuclear plants have to be shut down within a few decades because they become too radioactive, making them so brittle they’re likely to crumble.